A New Theoretical Framework of Pyramid Markov Processes for Blockchain Selfish Mining: The Mining Profits in the Time Interval

-It is easy to see from Figure 6 that the block generated-pegged time $\chi_{\text{H}}$ is of phase type, and has the irreducible representation $\left( \omega,T\right) $ of infinite size due to the fact that the Markov process $T+T^{0}\omega$ is irreducible.
+which can further be computed easily.
+Therefore, the first generated-pegged time $\chi_{\text{H}}$ of the main chain by the honest mining pool is of phase type of infinite size with the irreducible representation $\left( \pi,T\right) $, because the Markov process $T+T^{0}\pi$ is irreducible.
 This completes the proof. $\square$

-When the mining difficulty level is not adjusted, it is easy to see that the block generated-pegged process of the honest mining pool is a renewal process whose interarrival time is the block generated-pegged time $\chi_{\text{H}}$.
-Note that the block generated-pegged time $\chi_{\text{H}}$ is of phase type with irreducible representation $\left( \omega,T\right) $ of infinite size, and its associated renewal process is a PH renewal process of infinite size.

-Let $N_{\text{H}}(t)$ denote the number of renewals of this PH renewal process in the time interval $(0,t]$, and $J(t)$ is its phase at time $t$.
+When the mining difficulty level is not adjusted, it is easy to see that the number $N_{\text{H}}(t)$ of generating the main chain by the honest mining pool in the time interval $[0,t)$ is a renewal process whose interarrival times are i.i.d. and the first generated-pegged time is $\chi_{\text{H}}$.
+Since the first generated-pegged time $\chi_{\text{H}}$ is of phase type of infinite size with irreducible representation $\left( \pi,T\right) $, its associated renewal process is a PH renewal process of infinite size.
+Therefore, $N_{\text{H}}(t)$ is also the number of renewals of the PH renewal process in the time interval $(0,t]$.
+Let $J(t)$ be the phase of the PH renewal process at time $t$.
+It is clear that $J(t)\in\left\{ 0,1,2,\ldots \right\} $.
 We write